Caregiver Rights

 • A regular hourly rate of pay of not less than 30 percent more than the state minimum wage.

-Different Laws for Caregivers
+Different Overtime Laws for Caregivers

 Mostly, caregivers are covered under Wage Order 5.
 California provides various exceptions to the above overtime laws.
 California’s exceptions applying to caregivers include: